Over 50 years of collective experience building successful organizations through strategic communication, planning and leadership vision

 More recently, Paige has worked with a variety of non-profit clients, including the Horizons program and Youth Arts in the Camden and Rockport school systems.
 At the Island Institute, she was responsible for the design and production of a variety of publications including Holding Ground, the Best of Island Journal 1984-2004, Lobsters Great and Small, the third edition of Islands in Time and the materials for Sustaining A Way of Life capital campaign.

 Bridget Leavitt is a marketing and design consultant, focused on getting local business up and running in the virtual world and developing print materials for distribution.
 From logos and brochures to web design and Facebook pages, Bridget helps small business develop branding ideas and navigate the ways of web, print and social media for maximum exposure and effective messaging.

 In her previous role as publication director for the Island Institute, she had major responsibility for graphic design, pre-press production, and print management for advertisements, brochures, membership materials, booklets, books, and exhibit/display pieces and produced a vast collection of tasteful, effective print and web-based materials while managing print buying, securing high-quality work at the most competitive price within agreed-upon budgets.
-In addition to her current work, she has a background in photo studio and office management, studio photography, fine arts and problem solving.
-Leavitt also currently serves as a Knox County Adviser for the Maine Community Foundation.
+In addition to her current work, she also serves as a Knox County Adviser for the Maine Community Foundation.